Incoming Stanford PhD · Knight-Hennessy Scholar · Space Systems

 Engineering thermal systems for space and building tools that make campus life less chaotic and more human.

-Senior Mechanical Engineering student at Howard University and Karsh STEM Scholar.
-My work moves between CFD, machine learning, and product design, from self-cleaning solar panels and ISS payload modeling to Rooted, a campus hub used by students every day.
+Howard University alum (B.S.
+Mechanical Engineering, minors in computer science and mathematics) and Karsh STEM Scholar.
+Incoming PhD student in Aeronautics and Astronautics at Stanford.
+My work moves between CFD, machine learning, and product design—from self-cleaning solar panels and ISS payload modeling to Rooted, a campus hub used by 1,500+ students.

 Jayson Johnson portrait